Google Image Ads

 - Create awareness- Google Image ads can be great at the top of the sales funnel.
 Because of this, they might not cause an immediate spike in sales.
 However, the ability to influence image results with paid searches can be beneficial for retail outlets.

 The more customers see a retail outlet’s ads, the more they will remember them when ready to purchase.

 - Understand the Google AdWords Platform- If you never used Google AdWords before to market your business, you might not want to start with Google Image Ads.
 The platform can be challenging for beginners.

-If you are interested, contact us so we know how we can help.
+If you are interested, contact us to see how we can help you.